WE ARE CREATIVE

 My name is Asa Kelley, and I am currently a student at the university of Iowa pursuing my bachelor’s degree in Elementary Education.
 I am personally affected with Severe Hemophilia type A, and I have been an active member with Bleeding Disorders of the Heartland since I was young.
 In college, I am a member of Iowa Hawkeye Marching Band, Iowa Pep Band, and University Choir.
 Through BDH, I took part in previous events such as the Yeti Conference in Oregon, Hill Day, the Teen Impact Awards at 2019 NHF conference and attended most annual meetings.
 Additionally, I am a camp counselor at Camp Tanager, which is home to our annual Youth Hemophilia camp!
 I am honored and thrilled to serve on the board, and I cannot wait to see where this next chapter in my life takes me.

-Natalie Miller, At Large
+Nicholas Reuter, At Large

 BOARD ADVISOR